NASA-Planetary-Science/rss_ringoccs/README.md

 ### Using pip and GNU Make

-Uninstalling `rss_ringoccs` can be done using pip:
+Uninstalling `rss_ringoccs` can be done using pip ang GNU Make:

 ```bash
 python3 -m pip uninstall rss_ringoccs
 make clean
 ```

-Ff you created a virtual environment using `python3 -m venv .venv`, remove this via:
+If you created a virtual environment using `python3 -m venv .venv`, remove this via:

 ```bash